Skip to main content

 Each of us have to make the decision of how we want to live our lives, and to bear the consequences (good or bad) of the decsion.

-I recall an answer on Quora by a very experienced life-coach who was asked what it takes to succeed and his answer is pretty simple, "to succeed, you need to spend time doing it and be consumed by it".
-He went on saying that success can be achieved in whatever vocation you choose.
 Take for example a salesperson.
 If the salesperson goes to dinner, he talks about sales.
-When he runs (if he runs) he will think about sales.
+If he runs for a workout, he will think about sales.
 Before he sleeps, he will read about sales.
 If he goes to a concert, he will think about sales, if he goes travelling, he will look at the sights but again, be thinking about (future) sales.
 There is no doubt he will suceed.
 As for the other stuff...well, there is no other stuff.
 This can be applied to all - the health nut, the parent, the athlete, the doctor treating the patient, the drug trafficker/addict, the executive climbing the corporate ladder, the church pastor, etc.

 My take: the vacuum that is supposed to be occupied by God is now occupied by the item you have chosen.
-This is now your God - be it sales, health, sports success, wealth, etc. Will it work?
+This is now your god - be it sales, health, sports success, wealth, etc. Will it work?
 Of course it will work because you will be consumed by it.
 The greater question that needs to be asked is how sustainable this is and how it affect the other parts of our lives.

 At the end of day, each will have give an account of their lives to God, whether we believe in Him or not.